Jane Jin Kaisen

 Jane Jin Kaisen (born 28 May 1980) is a visual artist and filmmaker based in Copenhagen, Denmark.

-Biography
+Working within video installation, narrative experimental film, photographic installation, performance, and text, Kaisen’s artistic practice is informed by extensive interdisciplinary research, creative collaborations, and engagement with diverse communities.
+Much of her work revolves around her birthplace, Jeju Island, the site of a yearlong anticolonial uprising in 1948 in opposition to US military occupation.

+Early life and education

-Kaisen was born in Jeju Island, South Korea and adopted to Denmark in 1980.
-She is a Professor at the School of Media Arts at The Royal Danish Academy of Fine Arts.
-She received her Ph.D. from University of Copenhagen, her MA in Media Art and Art Theory from The Royal Danish Academy of Fine Arts and an MFA in Interdisciplinary Studio Art from The University of California Los Angeles.
+Kaisen was born on Jeju Island, South Korea, and adopted to Denmark in 1980.
+She was a Professor at the School of Media Arts at The Royal Danish Academy of Fine Arts from 2020 to 2026.

+She received her PhD from University of Copenhagen, her MA in Media Art and Art Theory from The Royal Danish Academy of Fine Arts and an MFA in Interdisciplinary Studio Art from The University of California Los Angeles.
 She also participated in The Whitney Independent Study Program.